Gokul-Techwriter/technical-writing-portfolio/user-guides/jira-web-user-guide.md

 ## 5. Common Tasks

-- Create and track issues (tasks, bugs, stories).
+- Create and track issues
-- Assign work to team members.
+- Assign work to team members
-- Update issue status (To Do → In Progress → Done).
+- Update issue status
-- Plan and manage sprints.
+- Plan and manage sprints
-- Focus on work using the backlog.
+- Focus on work using the backlog
-- Collaborate through comments and mentions.
+- Collaborate through comments and mentions
-- Check progress with boards and reports.
+- Check progress with boards and reports

 ## 6. Troubleshooting

-**Problem 1: The website fails to load**
+**Problem 1:** The website fails to load
 **Cause:** Unstable internet connection

 **Solution:**

-1. Click **Start** > **Settings** > **Network & Internet**.
+1. Verify your internet connection
-2. Ensure the device has a stable internet connection.
+2. Refresh the browser
-3. Reopen the website.
+3. Clear the browser cache
+4. Try accessing Jira using a different browser

-**Problem 2: Sign-Up fails**
+**Problem 2:** Sign-Up fails
 **Cause:** Incorrect details

 **Solution:**

-1. Reopen the website.
+1. Reopen the website
-2. Enter the correct email > click **Sign Up**.
+2. Enter the correct email > click **Sign Up**
-3. Enter the required details.
+3. Enter the required details
-4. Ensure the details entered are correct.
+4. Ensure the details entered are correct
-5. Click **Sign Up.**
+5. Click **Sign Up**

 ## 7. FAQ